yuriel-v/ansible/README.md

 Provisioning role for a game server.
 Currently implemented servers:
 - Terraria
+- Minecraft (vanilla and modded)

 Games to be supported in the future:
-- Minecraft (vanilla and modded)
-- Starbound
+- Starbound (unlikely)
+- Factorio
+- Satisfactory

 [More information.](roles/game_server/README.md)